eezstreet/SWATEliteForce/README.md

   * BULK will make things take longer to use.
 It is a percentage ingame, with real measurements behind it - it is a measure of surface area of your gear.
   * Generally weight and bulk go in tandem, but there are some differences.
 The Desert Eagle is heavier than the Python, but the Python is more bulky.
 - Weapons have been totally altered, both internally (how they function) and externally (how they play).
+  * All weapons have reworked accuracy, recoil and handling characteristics using realistic weights and lenght for each.
+Light, shorter weapons like pistols and SMGs now suffer less penalties for movement and injuries, whereas long, heavier weapons like assault rifles and shotguns are more accurate and powerful.
   * The ammo bag tactical aid has been removed.
 Instead you can now customize the amount of ammo you want to bring, to fine-tune your weight and bulk.
   * Weapons have been given more realistic rates of fire and muzzle velocities.
 In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
   * Bullets can now ricochet off of hard surfaces, such as concrete, stone, bricks, etc. Ricochets occur from FMJ and buckshot rounds.
 (This feature will be improved as more research is done)